 May I stay longer at a LUX MARE villa if required?

-Please note that if a guest is forced to extend their stay due to contracting COVID-19, the extension can only be accepted until 6 days prior to the next guests are due to arrive at the property – in order to provide sufficient time for the property to be fully disinfected.
-Any extension of stay depends entirely on the booking calendar and availability.
+Please note that if a guest is forced to extend their stay due to catching COVID-19, the extension can only be made until 6 days prior to the next guests’ arrival at the property.
+This is necessary in order to provide sufficient time for the property to be fully disinfected.
+Any extension of stay depends entirely on villa availability.

-If a guest is forced to extend their stay and this will impact the arrival of new guests, the LUX MARE representative will support you in finding alternative accommodation where they can continue their isolation.
+If a guest is forced to extend their stay, and this will impact the arrival of new guests, the LUX MARE representative will support you in finding alternative accommodation where you can continue your isolation.

-The cost of any additional nights, or accommodation, will be the sole responsibility of the client, LUX MARE has no responsibility for covering these additional costs.
-For this reason, we suggest seeking the best insurance policy you can at these times.
+The cost of any additional nights or accommodation will be the sole responsibility of the client.
+LUX MARE will not be held responsible for covering these additional costs.
+For this reason, we suggest seeking the best insurance policy possible.